Food Labelling and Brexit

 Foods placed on the EU market must comply with EU food law.
-Regulation (EU) No. 1169/2011 on the provision of food information to the consumer establishes the general principles, requirements and responsibilities governing food information and in particular food labelling.
-Summary information of the mandatory information is available on the FSAI website.
+The rules for labelling are set out in Regulation (EU) No. 1169/2011 on the provision of food information to the consumer.
+Visit our labelling legislation section for information on the general labelling requirements.

 Do prepacked foods have to provide an EU address?

 Yes.
-The rules regarding the labelling of food within the EU are set out in Regulation (EU) No. 1169/2011 on the provision of food information to consumers.
-This legislation specifies that the provision of the name and EU address of the food business operator responsible for the food within the EU is obligatory.
-This name and address can be either:
+Regulation (EU) No. 1169/2011 specifies that the provision of the name and EU address of the food business operator responsible for the food within the EU is required.
+This name and address must be either:

 - the operator in the EU under whose name or business name the food is marketed or

 - if that operator is not established in the EU, the name and address of the importer into the EU market must be indicated on the label.

 What about a UK address ?